HatcherDX/hatch/features-visual-hat.md

 # <DocIcon type="visual" inline /> The Visual HAT

+> **Pillar Connection:** The Visual HAT embodies our philosophy of ["From Textual Guesswork to Visual Intent"](/philosophy#pillar-1-from-textual-guesswork-to-visual-intent), implementing the [Visual-to-Code Bridge](/visual-to-code) to eliminate ambiguity in AI communication.

 ## Screenshot to System

 The Visual HAT is the bridge between vision and implementation.
 Point it at anything visual — a screenshot, a mockup, a competitor's site, even a napkin sketch — and watch it transform into functional, production-ready code.